cupools/fontsize/README.md

 ### Collecting text

-It's recommended that writing your expected words in a single file, so that you can easily get them and post to fontsize.
+It's recommended to write your expected characters in a single file, so that you can easily get them and post to fontsize.

 ```js
 const text = require('./content.js')